naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/phdgn_iclr25/README.md

 ```
 @inproceedings{phdgn_iclr25,
 title = {Port-Hamiltonian Architectural Bias for Long-Range Propagation in Deep Graph Networks},
-author = {author = {Simon Heilig and Alessio Gravina and Alessandro Trenta and Claudio Gallicchio and Davide Bacciu}},
+author = {Simon Heilig and Alessio Gravina and Alessandro Trenta and Claudio Gallicchio and Davide Bacciu},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }